 This is the perfect time of year to make this pretty braided bread because our chickens are laying up a storm, so I have plenty of eggs to use in the bread dough, the egg wash and also tucked into the braids on top of the bread!

-Braided Easter Egg Pulla Bread
+Braided Easter Egg Bread (Finnish Pulla)

 Makes 2 loaves.